Adopted: December 16, 2010

 - Other exceptional reasons with prior approval of the school’s Principal.
 As written in each school’s handbook, parents shall provide an explanation for a student’s absence or tardiness, either in writing or via telephone to the school nurse.

-Students who will be out of school for extended periods of time (1 month or more) should contact their building principal regarding withdrawal and re-enrollment procedures.
+Students who will be out of school for extended periods of time (1 month or more) should contact their building principal to inform the school.
 The school district will not be responsible for curriculum, instruction, or assessments missed during this absence.

 Denial of School Attendance

 The following will be grounds for denying a student’s attendance in the Hopkinton Public Schools:

 - Previous graduation from high school or equivalent secondary school curriculum,

 - Failure to meet age requirements for kindergarten entry (Policy JEB),